-Newborn babies cry for a reason , so parents know that their baby has a need.
+Newborn babies cry for a reason, to have a need tended to.
 Usually baby is hungry, in pain, cold, overstimulated or they just need to be held.
-As new parents, we usually go through this list until we find the solution.
+As new parents, we go through this list until we find the solution.
 But what do we do when nothing is working?

 I certainly had moments as a new mother when I had tried everything, nothing seemed to help and I just didn’t know how to soothe my newborn baby.
 It’s very easy to doubt yourself at times like these but we’ve all been there.

 I wish I had known about these soothing techniques